-The Interactive Systems for Individuals with Special needs Lab (ISIS) is led by Associate Professor Sri Kurniawan.
-The long term research agenda of ISIS Lab is to help people with special needs (PSN) maintain a high quality of life through technology.
+The Assistive Sociotechnical Solutions for Individuals with Special needs using Technology (ASSIST) is led by Associate Professor Sri Kurniawan.
+The long term research agenda of ASSIST Lab is to help people with special needs (PSN) maintain a high quality of life through technology.
 PSN include people with disabilities, older persons, young children, people in the developing countries and people with low socioeconomic status and education; in general those who require special accommodation when learning and using technology.
 This agenda is challenging because:

 - Among PSN there is a large variation of needs, abilities, behaviors, attitudes and contexts of use.
 Their needs and abilities may also change over time at different rate (e.g., cognitive decline in older adults).
 These can be difficult to model and translate into systems.

 - Some of the current systems aimed to help PSN do not address their needs, mostly because of inappropriate underpinning theories/models and assumptions, which consequently cause false alarms and impose burden to these people or their caregivers, causing abandonment and health risks.